 My mom always had a little display of fun goodness for me and my sisters beautifully displayed around the kitchen table.
 She was really great at making a celebration out of each special occasion.
 Obviously it made a huge impression on me, so this is a tradition I definitely plan to continue with my family.
 That’s why I’m already planning out my Easter Basket Stuffers.

-To us Easter is a big deal because it is when we celebrate the resurrection of our Savior, but we also still do Easter bunny stuff.
+To us Easter is a big deal because it is when we celebrate the resurrection of our Savior, but we still do Easter bunny stuff too.
 It’s just something fun that does not take away the true meaning of Easter.
 So, in order to do it up right I have to stick to what I know.

 some affiliate links included at absolutely no cost to you